 The retirement age in the public sector for people who joined it before 1 April 2004 is 65 years.
 Some occupations - for example, the Gardai, firefighters and the Defence Forces - have provisions for much earlier retirement.

-The minimum retirement age is now 65 for people who joined the public service after 1 April 2004.
-This means that new entrants to the public service will not have retire at 65 but can continue working, subject to suitability and health requirements.
+The minimum retirement age is 65 for people who joined the public service after 1 April 2004.
+For people who joined the public service after 1 January 2013 the minimum retirement age is 66 and the mandatory retirement age is 70.
+This means that they will not have retire at age 65 or 66 but can continue working, subject to suitability and health requirements.
 Pension benefits for new entrants to the public service will therefore accrue on a standard basis (that is, one year's credit for one year's service up to a maximum of 40 years' service).
 The minimum retirement age is 55 for people who joined the Gardai and Fire Service after 1 April 2004, while the compulsory retirement age for Gardai is 60.

 In general, self-employed people do not face age limits.